ALPHA SIGMA CHAPTER OF EPSILON SIGMA PHI THE NATIONAL COOPERATIVE EXTENSION PROFESSIONALS’ ORGANIZATION, INCORPORATED

 - GLOBAL RELATIONS

 Recruit, initiate, and help retain eligible Extension staff & faculty in membership.
+Coordinate with the National ESP office on Membership issues.

 Identify candidates for each open Board of Director position, gather biographical information, and facilitate elections.